4paradigm/OpenMLDB/README.md

 **Cluster and Standalone Versions**

 OpenMLDB has introduced two deployment versions, which are *cluster version* and *standalone version*.
 The cluster version is suitable for large-scale applications, which provides the scalability and high-availability.
 On the other hand, the lightweight standalone version running on a single node is ideal for small businesses and demonstration.
 The cluster and standalone versions have the same functionalities but with different limitations for particular functions.
-Please refer to ==[this document (TBD)](das)==  for details.
+Please refer to [this document](https://docs.openmldb.ai/v/0.4/content-2/standalone_vs_cluster)  for details.

 **Getting Started with OpenMLDB**